 Unit 1 of the PSEC commenced operations in the second quarter of 2012 and Unit 2 of the PSEC commenced operations in the fourth quarter of 2012.
-During the shakedown period following commercial operation, PSEC experienced numerous unscheduled outages and derates for equipment adjustments and breakdowns and other operational issues.
-While these types of issues are common during the shakedown period for new supercritical coal-fired generation plants, PSEC experienced higher-than-expected downtime as compared with similar plants.
-In a continuing effort to remediate these problems, PSGC has implemented numerous improved operational procedures, equipment upgrades and repairs in order to increase reliability.
-Such remedial measures include optimizing the various plant equipment and systems such as fuel delivery, boiler combustion, air quality control system, ash handling and water supply; verifying that equipment installation and initial startup were completed according to specifications; and enhanced and ongoing training of operators and maintenance staff as they learn the operating characteristics of equipment and optimizing procedures for equipment startup, operation shutdown and normal operation.
-PSGC has also made significant management, structural and personnel changes.
+During early operations, PSEC experienced numerous unscheduled outages and derates for equipment adjustments and other operational issues.
+In response, PSGC implemented numerous improved operational procedures, equipment upgrades and repairs to increase reliability, as well as significant management, structural and personnel changes.